-Description: Students will gain handson experience working with computer hardware, peripheral devices, operating systems and networks by working on a series of laboratory assignments.
+Description: Computer Systems and Networking Laboratory is a co-requisite course to ETRO 287.
+Students gain hands-on experience working with computer hardware, peripheral devices, operating systems, and networks by working on a series of laboratory assignments.
 Students will build, upgrade, maintain, and troubleshoot computer and network hardware.
 Operating system installation, optimization, and troubleshooting are also included.
 Students also research and develop a project related to computer technology and present this project as a capstone experience.
-This experience re-enforces the content of the computer systems lecture course and provides the necessary qualification to work as entrylevel computer technicians.
+This experience reinforces the content of the computer systems lecture course and provides the necessary qualification to work as entry-level computer technicians.